-The Chinook escapement estimate for 2018 is 456 spawners.
+The Chinook escapement estimate for 2019 is 591 spawners.
 Escapement 2007-2016 ranged from 360-8,000 adults, and was likely less than 300 adults prior to this period.
 The highest Chinook escapement occurred in 2010 (8,018 adults).
 Too few Chinook smolts (114) or fry (415) were captured in downstream trapping to estimate the number outmigrating out of the Coquitlam River.

-COQMON-07 Status of Objectives, Management Questions and Hypothesis after Year 20 of Treatment 1 (2000-2008 and 2 (2009-2019)
+COQMON-07 Status of Objectives, Management Questions and Hypothesis after Year 21 of Treatment 1 and 2

-Primary Objective Management Question Management Hypothesis Year 20 Status To determine the fisheries benefits associated with the two test flows: Treatment 1 - 2FVC Treatment2 - STP6 Has juvenile rearing capacity of the Coquitlam river changed as a result of flow treatments for Steelhead and Coho?
+Primary Objective Management Question Management Hypothesis Year 21 Status To determine the fisheries benefits associated with the two test flows: Treatment 1 - 2FVC Treatment2 - STP6 Has juvenile rearing capacity of the Coquitlam river changed as a result of flow treatments for Steelhead and Coho?
 H 0 -Steelhead smolt production does not differ between Treatment 1 and 2 H 0 -status unclear.
 Reject if based only on change in Coquitlam River smolt production.
 Unclear of the effect of flow treatment on increased production.
 Section 6.2 H 01 - Coho smolt production does not differ between Treatment 1 and 2 H 01 - status unclear.
 Possibly reject if based only on change in Coquitlam River smolt production.
 Unclear of the effect of flow treatment on increased production.
 Section 6.1 Has Chum and Pink juvenile productivity changed as a result of flow treatments in the Coquitlam River?
 H 03 -Each adult Chum produced the same fry yield during Treatment 1 and 2.
 Stock-recruitment relationships unchanged H 03 - possibly rejected.
-Results do not incorporate year-specific uncertainty or account for possibly biased adult escapement estimates.
-Uncertain about treatment versus regional effects.
+High moderate support of a treatment effect.
 Section 6.3 H 04 -Each adult Pink produced the same fry yield during Treatment 1 and 2.
-Stock-recruitment relationships unchanged H 04a - not rejected H 04b - not rejected Insufficient data for analysis.
-Awaiting larger Treatment 2 sample size and incorporation of year-specific uncertainty.
+Stock-recruitment relationships unchanged.
+H {04a} - not rejected H {04b} - not rejected No indication of a treatment effect but sample size is very limited.
+No indication of habitat limitation under high Treatment 2 escapement levels.
 Section 6.4